What Are Plantar Warts?

 To reduce your risk of getting plantar warts, be sure to wear flip flops or sandals when you use a public locker room or shower.
 Use foot powders and change your socks frequently to keep your feet dry.

 Although plantar warts may eventually disappear by themselves, you should seek treatment if they are painful.
 Your foot and ankle orthopaedic surgeon may carefully trim the wart and apply a chemically treated dressing.
 The physician also may give you instructions for self-care.
-Salicylic acid patches, applied on a daily basis, and good foot hygiene, including regular use of a pumice stone, usually are effective.
-However, it may take several weeks for the wart to disappear completely.
+Salicylic acid patches or solution, applied on a daily basis, and good foot hygiene, including regular use of a pumice stone, usually are effective.
+However, it may take several months for the wart to disappear completely.

 If the wart is resistant to treatment, your foot and ankle orthopaedic surgeon may recommend an office procedure to remove it.
 After a local anesthetic is applied, the surgeon uses liquid nitrogen to freeze the wart and dissolve it.
 To avoid scarring or damaging other tissues, this method removes only the top portion of the wart.
 The treatment must be repeated regularly until the entire wart is dissolved.
 Alternatively, the surgeon can cut out (excise) the wart.